 Let’s discuss chocolate for a second.
 These homemade Andes Mints call for chocolate.
 You can use whatever chocolate you like.
-If you’re vegan.
-Use vegan chocolate.
+If you’re a vegan, use vegan chocolate.
 The mint middle is made out of coconut butter and mint leaves.
 You can use mint extract to make the chocolate minty as well.
-I personally don’t like working with mint extract.
+I don’t like working with mint extract.
 I happened to have my favorite chocolate from ALDI on hand.
 I just used it since it is already minty.

 Homemade and Healthy Andes Mints

 1 cup of mint chocolate – chocolate chips, chocolate bar- whatever you like

 -mint extract if you are using nonmint chocolate

 2/3 cup of raw coconut butter